ARBML/ARBML/README.md

 ## Goal
 Our goal is to enrich the Arabic content by creating open-source projects and open the community eyes on the significance of machine learning.
 We want to create interactive **applications** that allow **novice** Arabs to learn more about machine learning and appreciate its advances.

+## Challenges
+Arabic language has many complicated features compared to other languages.
+First, Arabic language is written right to left.
+Second, it contains many letters that cannot be pronounced by most foreigners like `ض ، غ ، ح ، خ، ظ`.
+Moreover, Arabic language contains special characters called Diacritics which are special characters that help readers pronounced words correctly.
+For instance the statement ` السَّلامُ عَلَيْكُمْ وَرَحْمَةُ اللَّهِ وَبَرَكَاتُهُ` containts special characters after most of the letters.
+The diactrics follow special rules to be given to a certain character.
+These rules are construct a complete area called `النَّحْوُ الْعَرَبِيُّ`.
+Compared to English, the Arabic language words letters are mostly connected `اللغة` as making them disconnected is difficult to read `ا ل ل غ ة`.
+Finally, there as many as half a billion people speaking Arabic which resulted in many dialects in different countires.

 ## Procedure
 Our procedure is generalized and can be generalized to many language models not just Arabic.
 This standrized approach takes part as multiple steps starting from training on colab then porting the models to the web.
  <p align="center">